britisson/qcscheduler/README.md

 # qcscheduler

-A set of Python scripts which allow you to schedule your Q.Cells Q.Home H4 inverter.
+A set of Python scripts which allow you to schedule your QCells Q.Home H4 inverter.
 More details to follow.